Legal Framework of MoU (Memorandum of Understanding)

 • Jai Beverages Private Limited v.
 State of Jammu and Kashmir and others (1956)

 Facts: Private Company Jai Beverages Private Limited has entered into an agreement with the State of Jammu and Kashmir for setting up its bottling unit.
 In a bid to promote industrialisation in the region, the state provided several tax concessions and other benefits to JBPL.
-However, some of such promised disadvantages were withdrawn by the state, prompting JBPL to file a legal suit because, according to it, this withdrawal was unjustified, further constituting a violation of the agreement between the parties.
+However, some of these promised disadvantages were withdrawn by the state, prompting JBPL to file a legal suit because, according to it, this withdrawal was unjustified, further constituting a violation of the agreement between the parties.

-Judgment: The High Court of Jammu and Kashmir ruled in favor of Jai beverages, holding that the government was bound by the principle of promissory estoppel.
+Judgment: The High Court of Jammu and Kashmir ruled in favour of Jai Beverages, holding that the government was bound by the principle of promissory estoppel.
 The court observed that since JBPL has reasonably relied on the representations made by the government that they will be given certain commitments and the huge amounts of money spent, it is not open for the government to go back on such undertakings.
 The state, as such, is restrained from retaking the promises made to the investors upon which they have reasonably invested, but it is this principle of promissory estoppel that is held by the court.
 This judgment also vindicated the doctrine of promissory estoppel in Indian jurisprudence, as represented by state assurances, which could be held binding on the state when such representations have led to action by a party.
 The Court clarified that such promises should not be withdrawn illogically in the light of the Court’s perception of what investment promotion agreements are intended to do.

 • Bikram Kishore Parida v.
 Benudhar Jena (1975)